mlrepa/airflow-1-get-started/README.md

 docker compose down
 ```

-The docker-compose environment we have prepared is a “quick-start” one.
+The docker-compose environment we have prepared is a "quick-start" one.
 It was not designed to be used in production.
 The best way to recover from any problem is to clean it up and restart from scratch.
 Run the command:

 ```bash
 docker compose down -v --remove-orphans